Providence Divorce Lawyer with Extensive Experience

 The Law Office of Rhode Island Family Attorney Susan T. Perkins is open 24 Hours.
 If you’re ready to discuss your case, it’s recommended to contact the best divorce attorney in Rhode Island as soon as possible.

 To know more information about divorce forms, divorce mediation, marital assets, spousal support, divorce proceeding, restraining order, personal injury or any other related information to your legal matter.
-Call Rhode Island Family Law and Criminal Defense Attorney Susan T. Perkins to schedule a free consultation to discuss your family law matter.
+Call Rhode Island Divorce Attorney Susan T. Perkins to schedule a free consultation to discuss your family law matter.

 Susan T. Perkins is a family law attorney and also practices criminal law in RI, MA, and CI.